mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 - Learn basics of memory allocation and pointers; try to understand the assembly code generated for smaller programs (gcc -S option)

-- Get familiar with C++ (could also get proficient or fluent if appropriate, it's a very powerful programming language)
+- Get familiar with C++ (could also get proficient or fluent if appropriate)

 ***Assembly***